msantos68/zmjones.com/pages/git-github-tutorial.md

 ## <a name="resources">Resources</a>

 My [computing](/computing/#Git) page has a section on Git that lists many of the resources I find helpful.
 The most important is definitely [Pro Git](http://git-scm.com/book/en/v2).
+When stumped with a problem you should start by reading the relevant manpage.
+If you wanted to know how to revert something, for example, it would be good to execute `man git-revert` and read a bit before asking a question on StackOverflow or using your Google-Fu.
+This will build understanding!